katzur/match-it/README.md

 8. You will be prompted with a URL to your deployed site.
 9. Site deployed.

-When the above steps have been completed, it can sometimes take a lmoment for the deployed URL to update.
+When the above steps have been completed, it can sometimes take a moment for the deployed URL to update.
 It is enough to refresh the page until the site is fully deployed.

 ## Forking The GitHub Repository
 To use this code and make changes without affecting the original code you can do what is called 'Forking the repository'.
 By forking this repository you are given a copy of the code at that moment in time that you can use freely.
 To fork this repository you need to follow the following few steps: